DeveloperBerry/did-i-send-a-private-key/README.md

 ---
 ## Reasoning:

-Discord's QR code scanner, while handy, is a very blatant security flaw.
+Discord's QR code scanner, while convenient, is a blatant security flaw.
 It gives an attacker full access to your account regardless if you have 2FA enabled or not.
-All they have to do is ask you to verify your discord identity, ask you to scan the QR code, then bam.
-They know everything about you, including your address (If you have paid for anything via Discord), and all the secret passwords and keys you store in DMs and private channels.
-Sometimes you may even forget that you have done so.
+All they have to do is ask you to verify your discord identity by scanning the QR code, then bam!
+They know everything about you, like your address (If you have paid for anything via Discord), email, phone number, and even the private key(s) you store in DMs and private channels.

 ----